examples of themes in books

 13. Justice

 The need for justice is a common theme found in many books.
-This theme can manifest in many different ways, but it often revolves around the idea of fairness and equality.
+This theme can manifest in many ways, but it often revolves around fairness and equality.

-In some stories, justice is achieved through acts of revenge, while in others, it is attained by ensuring that everyone is treated fairly.
-But no matter how it is achieved, the result is always the same: a sense of satisfaction and resolution.
+In some stories, justice is achieved through acts of revenge, while in others, it is attained by ensuring everyone is treated fairly.
+But no matter how it is achieved, the result is always the same: a sense of satisfaction and resolution for the reader.

 The theme of justice is often explored in stories about crime and punishment.
-In these tales, the characters must wrestle with the question of whether or not an eye for an eye is the best way to achieve justice.
+In these tales, the characters must wrestle with whether an eye for an eye is the best way to achieve justice.

-Oftentimes, the answer is not clear-cut, and the characters are forced to balance their sense of morality with the need for revenge.
+Oftentimes, the answer is unclear, and the characters are forced to balance their sense of morality with the need for revenge.
 These stories usually end with a mix of triumph and tragedy, as some forms of justice are attained while others are lost.

 The quest for justice can also be seen in stories about social injustice.
 In these narratives, the characters fight against discrimination or unfair treatment.
 They may be striving to end racism, sexism, or any other form of prejudice.